hayden-t/foxhole-router/README.md

 # foxhole-router

-View Demo of one map here: https://foxholestats.com/router/
+View Demo of one map here: https://foxholestats.com/router/ , but we want it over the whole world !

 To view or help map all the roads in game foxhole: (Once setup a map will take about 1 hour to 'catalog')